Update September 9, 2020: I have added a video of the update process to the bottom of this post.

 More than that, since the phone was released in May 2019 it received only one firmware update and it was in August 2019.
 It wasn’t over-the-air update, it was just dropped on the official website to install manually (or “flash”).
 There were instructions on the site to install all the drivers and support software on the computer and install by cable.
 Then, the version was updated from V11 (CUBOT_QUEST_V11_20190529) to version V13 (CUBOT_QUEST_V13_20190806). it did fix some errors, so the update was very welcome.

 What about the new V14 update?

 The update that I have received today is named V14 or with the long name CUBOT_QUEST_V14_20200820_20200820-1512.
-I guess the short name on the official Cubot download center website (Edit: link corrected, because it was broken since Cubot removed the option to download V14 firmware from their site) will be CUBOT_QUEST_V14_20200820, but currently it’s not published yet.
+I guess the short name on the official Cubot download center website (Edit: link corrected, because it was broken since Cubot removed the option to download V14 firmware from their site; another Edit: link corrected when the option to V14 again appeared on the website) will be CUBOT_QUEST_V14_20200820, but currently it’s not published yet.

 Whats new in CUBOT_QUEST_V14_20200820?

 According to the update information provided by the update itself, there’s not much new.
 The only item on the list is very vague:

 So this is not much help at all.
 If they have pushed this update after a year, I guess it must have been important.
 Maybe they have even updated the Android security patch level which was stuck at 5 July 2019.

 The size of the update is pretty small (only 57.7 MB), so I don’t expect any new features or an upgrade to Android 10.
 I’m pretty sure it will stay on Android 9 and maybe anything new won’t be even noticeable (except from the updated build number).